BryanGrandon/Basic-Project/README.md

 ## Password generator.

-The objective is to create a function that is to create a password generator
+Create a function that can generate a password using the alphabet, numbers and symbols.

 [![JS](/assets/svg/js.svg)](/javascript/10-password-generator.js)